SaaS Magic Number: What Is It and How to Improve It?

 You can also focus on generating more revenue from your existing customers since this is more profitable than acquisition and can thus improve your magic number metric.

-Using contextual in-app messaging to display upsell modals at the ideal moment can bring in an additional recurring revenue while making your customers more satisfied.
+Using contextual in-app messaging to display upsell modals at the ideal moment can bring in additional recurring revenue while making your customers more satisfied.

 Reducing churn is also an important step to raising your magic number — which you can achieve by running churn surveys.